 The Lenape People lived in harmony with one another upon this territory for thousands of years.
-During the colonial era and early federal period, many were forcefully removed west and north, but some also remain among the continuing historical tribal communities of the region: The Nanticoke Lenni-Lenape Tribal Nation; the Ramapough Lenape Nation; and the Powhatan Renape Nation, The Nanticoke of Millsboro Delaware, and the Lenape of Cheswold Delaware.
+During the colonial era and early federal period, many were forcefully removed west and north, but some also remain among the continuing historical tribal communities of the region: The Lenape Nation of PA, The Nanticoke Lenni-Lenape Tribal Nation; the Ramapough Lenape Nation; and the Powhatan Renape Nation, The Nanticoke of Millsboro Delaware, and the Lenape of Cheswold Delaware.

 While I recognize that this Land Acknowledgement is not enough, by offering this Land Acknowledgement, I affirm Indigenous sovereignty and will work to honor the Lenape and other Indigenous caretakers of these lands and waters, the elders who lived here before, the Indigenous today, and the generations to come.

 In my acknowledgment of the continued presence of Lenape people in their homeland, I affirm the aspiration of the great Lenape Chief Tamanend, that there be harmony between the indigenous people of this land and the descendants of the immigrants to this land, “as long as the rivers and creeks flow, and the sun, moon, and stars shine.”